o3de/o3de-extras/Projects/ROS2NavigationExample/Docker/README.md

 ## Running the Docker Image

+Launching O3DE applications in a Docker container requires GPU acceleration support.
+(Make sure that the [nvidia-docker 2](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) is installed.)

+### Direct Access to the X Server
 The simulation docker image should be launched first before bringing up the robot application.
-To run the robot application, first allow the root user to access the running X server
+To run the robot application, first allow the container root user to access the running X server for display

 ```
 xhost +local:root